 Consequently, KPIspy wants to encourage small and medium-sized businesses to get into the BI services space and start making use of quality data to make crucial business decisions.
 The founder of KPIspy is definitely quick to clarify what his company does differently.

 “We use these same tools to analyze critical data but distil it down to digestible takeaway metrics that have meaning and action-ability to more common-sized businesses,” he says.
 “In teams of 100 members or less, it’s not unusual for many hats to be worn, for dialogue across teams to be common, and for leadership to be watching over many moving parts.
 These are the teams we help.
 By reporting on what matters in quick, understandable ways, we help teams make better decisions.”

 MAJOR BENEFITS OF UPGRADING TO BI SERVICES

 It is true that small to medium-sized businesses have not embraced BI services.
 However, there are tools that provide them with snippets of small data on different platforms like Google Analytics, Hootsuite, Mailchimp, Sumome, etc. They need to know the major benefits of upgrading to the BI service.

 “Google Analytics and HootSuite are, in fact, modern takes on Business Intelligence services.
 Each provides meaningful data and visual representations of that data with immense actionable opportunity if a team is evangelizing that information appropriately,” says the founder.

 “This, again, is the same problem that traditional IT-focused BI faces.
 We find that many teams end up with the same failures — even with these tools.
 Most often, reporting from these dashboard-based tools can go months without reaching leadership in ways that resonate and drive decision-making.
-It really comes down to how the data is presented and that’s the beauty of KPIspy.
-We don’t replace these tools, we make them work better by distilling important data and presenting it visually to leadership in ways that drive action.
+It really comes down to how the data is present and that’s the beauty of KPIspy.
+We don’t replace these tools, we make them work better by distilling important data.
+Presenting it visually to leadership in ways that drive action.
 Rather than having reports live in deeply root dashboards, KPIspy turns data into snapshots that have meaning.
 We use these tools to prepare video metric reports with insights, recommendations, and relevance.”